 In a written report summarizing the investigation, for student respondents the designated investigator will determine whether there is reasonable cause to believe that this Regulation has been violated.
 For all other respondents, the investigator will determine whether the preponderance of the evidence demonstrates that the Regulation has been violated.
 In all cases, both parties will receive simultaneous written notification of the outcome and any disciplinary proceeding to be scheduled, all to the extent permitted under FERPA, the Clery Act, and applicable law.
 Generally, the report is not shared with third parties who report alleged violations, unless applicable law requires the University to disclose it.

-EOI will monitor outcomes, identify and address any patterns of issues under this Regulation, and assess effects on the campus climate.
-EOI will work with the University to recommend changes to policies, procedures, or training in order to provide a safe, equitable University environment in compliance with this Regulation.
+OTCRwill monitor outcomes, identify and address any patterns of issues under this Regulation, and assess effects on the campus climate.
+OTCRwill work with the University to recommend changes to policies, procedures, or training in order to provide a safe, fairUniversity environment in compliance with this Regulation.

 Violations and Enforcement